 Cover and bring the water back to a boil.

-When done, remove the lobster and set aside to cool.
+When done, remove the lobster and drop into an ice bath to stop the cooking or serve right away.
 You can serve them warm or cold.

 Now how do you crack this Lobster open?